Skip to main content

 • event

-Both calls are directly connected to a default state (jts_push_submit) that exists in all JTM accounts, where all default triggers are connected to.
+Both calls are directly connected to a default state (jts_push_submit) that exists in all JTM accounts and to which all default triggers are connected.

-Every time you are done with pushing data to the JENTIS API (_jts) you should call the command submit.
-With this command you create a state and thus start the http(s) network stream to transmit the data to the JENTIS system sitting server side.
+Every time you are done pushing data to the JENTIS API (_jts), you should call the command submit.
+With this command, you create a state and start the HTTP(s) network stream to transmit the data to the JENTIS system sitting server-side.

-All other tracking commands has to be executed before the submit command.
-Otherwise they will not be picked up with that state.
+All other tracking commands must be executed before the submit command.
+Otherwise, they will not be picked up by that state.

 JS